-Those of us who have well behaved dogs are always asking these sorted of questions;
+Those of us who have well behaved dogs, and our whole lives are pet friendly, are always asking these sorted of questions;

 Is this place pet friendly?